How To Ship Commercial Kitchen Equipment

 FCL (Full Container Load)

-Suitable for smaller, lighter, consolidated items.
-Cost-effective for multiple items.
-Examples include multiple smaller ovens, sets of utensils, and smaller food preparation equipment.
-Weight and dimension ranges vary depending on container size.
+FCL is suitable for shipments where you have enough cargo to fill an entire container.
+This is a cost-effective option for multiple items.
+Examples include several smaller ovens, utensil sets, and smaller food preparation appliances.
+Weight and dimension ranges vary based on container size.

 OOG (Out of Gauge)

-For oversized or overweight items exceeding standard container limits.
-Requires specialised handling and may cost more.
+OOG is for oversized or overweight items that exceed standard container dimensions.
+This requires specialised handling and may incur additional costs.
 Examples include large industrial mixers, walk-in refrigerators, and heavy-duty ranges.
-Weight often exceeds 10,000kg, and dimensions frequently surpass standard container limits.
+Weights often exceed 10,000kg, and dimensions frequently surpass standard container limits.

 Breakbulk

-Used for extremely large or unusually shaped items unsuitable for standard containers.
-The most expensive option, requiring individual securing and loading.
-Examples include exceptionally large ovens, custom-made fabrication equipment, and extremely long conveyor belts.
-Dimensions and weights are highly variable and often need bespoke transport solutions.
+Breakbulk is employed for extremely large or unusually shaped items unsuitable for standard containers.
+This is typically the most expensive option, as it requires individual securing and loading.
+Examples include exceptionally large ovens, custom-made fabrication equipment, and very long conveyor belts.
+Dimensions and weights are highly variable and often necessitate bespoke transport solutions.

 Custom Crating

-Essential for OOG and Breakbulk shipments, and highly recommended for fragile FCL items.
-Use robust materials like ISPM 15 certified plywood or OSB for crates.
+Custom crating is essential for OOG and Breakbulk shipments.
+It is also highly recommended for fragile FCL items.
+Use robust materials such as ISPM 15 certified plywood or OSB for crate construction.
 Internal bracing and dunnage (protective filler material) are crucial to prevent shifting during transit.
-Secure items properly within the crate to prevent damage.
+Secure items firmly within the crate to minimise the risk of damage.

 Internal Protection

-Use ample padding (foam, bubble wrap, air pillows) to prevent scratches and damage.
+Employ ample padding (foam, bubble wrap, air pillows) to prevent scratches and other damage.
 Consider custom-fit foam inserts for particularly delicate items.

 Clear Labelling

 Mark crates clearly with visible labels indicating contents, handling instructions ("fragile," "this way up"), weight, dimensions, and contact information.
-Use durable, weatherproof labels.
+Use durable, weatherproof labels to withstand the rigours of shipping.

 Inland Haulage

 Arrange transport from your location to the port of departure.
-Use specialised carriers for OOG shipments, ensuring vehicles are appropriately sized and equipped for safe transport.
-Shipping International can provide guidance on this.
+Engage specialised carriers for OOG shipments, ensuring vehicles are appropriately sized and equipped for safe transport.

 Ocean Freight